-22nd Century Group, Inc. (XXII) Q1 2020 Results - Earnings Call Transcript

 Thanks, Brock, and good morning, everyone.
 We look forward to discussing our first quarter 2020 results with you today.
 Joining me for 22nd Century Group’s conference call are Mike Zercher, our President and Chief Operating Officer; and Andrea Jentsch, our Chief Financial Officer.

 Before we begin, we would like to remind everyone that the statements made on today’s call that are not based on historical information are forward-looking statements made pursuant to the Safe Harbor provisions of the Private Securities Litigation Reform Act of 1995.
-These forward-looking statements are not guarantees of future performance.
-And all such forward looking statements involve risks and uncertainties, many of which are beyond our company’s ability to control.
+These forward-looking statements are not guarantees of future performance, and all such forward looking statements involve risks and uncertainties, many of which are beyond our company’s ability to control.

-22nd Century does not undertake and it disclaims any obligation to update any forward looking statements or announce revisions to any of the forward looking statements.
+22nd Century does not undertake, and it disclaims any obligation to update any forward looking statements or announce revisions to any of the forward looking statements.

-During this call, we will also disclose certain non-GAAP financial measures including adjusted EBITDA, which we define as Earnings Before Interest, Taxes, Depreciation and Amortization as adjusted by 22nd Century Group for certain non-cash and non-operating expenses, all is described in our company’s earnings press release for the quarter ended March 31 2020, as publicly issued today, March 7 2020, and which is available on our company’s website.
+During this call, we will also disclose certain non-GAAP financial measures including adjusted EBITDA, which we define as Earnings Before Interest, Taxes, Depreciation, and Amortization as adjusted by 22nd Century Group for certain non-cash and non-operating expenses, all described in our company’s earnings press release for the quarter-ended March 31 2020, as publicly issued today, March 7 2020, and which is available on our company’s website.

 I would now like to turn the call over to Mike.